|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed Five Cultural Adaptation Methods.
+In the last section, we discussed Five Cultural Adaptation Methods.
 These Five Cultural Adaptation Methods are Assimilation, Integration, Alternation, Rejection, and Marginalization.

-On this track we will discuss Acculturative Stress in culturally different clients from an ethical perspective.
-At the end of the track, we will describe a case study and analyze the cultural factors at play in the situation.
+In this section, we will discuss Acculturative Stress in culturally different clients from an ethical perspective.
+At the end of the section, we will describe a case study and analyze the cultural factors at play in the situation.